 In my opinion, the real stars of this tour are the incredible tour guide (Ana) and…the tomato!
 Yes, you visit an organic tomato farm and learn just how incredibly versatile this “fruit” really is.
 It makes up the base of most of the dishes you learn how to cook – from flavor-packed sun dried tomato pesto to sweet, creamy tomato puree over Greek yogurt.
 Even for the tomato haters out there, I swear this’ll convert you.

 We kicked off our wine tour with a quick lesson on why, and how, vineyards on Santorini can survive the Mediterranean island climate.
 A small tour bus picked us up from our hotel and drove us to the traditional village of Megalochori, home to many of the oldest vineyards.

 Santorini grapevines are grown very low to the ground and slowly shaped into circular baskets.
 The basket design protects the vines from the harsh island winds.
 The porous, volcanic-based soil captures the water from the island’s humid air and the basket design allows these vines to more easily absorb the water.
 It’s a practice that goes back to Ancient times and the most unique way I’ve seen to create outstanding wines.

 Visit the Gavalas Winery

 Head to one of the oldest wineries on the island, Gavalas Winery in Megalochori.
 Do a handful of wine tastings and learn how Assyrtiko grapes are the staple grape of the island.
-Greek olives and cheese are served as a nice palette cleanser in-between wine tastings.
+Greek olives and cheese are served as a nice palate cleanser in-between wine tastings.
 Ana will teach you the basics of traditional winemaking techniques and answer any questions you may have.